zimfw/git/README.md

 ### Data

-  * `Gd` displays information about files in the index and the work tree.
+  * `Gd` displays information about files in the index and the working tree.
   * `Gdc` lists cached files.
   * `Gdx` lists deleted files.
   * `Gdm` lists modified files.